SceneView/sceneview.github.io/api/sceneview-android/sceneview/sceneview/io.github.sceneview.node/-node/rotation.md

 [androidJvm]\
 var [rotation](rotation.md): [Rotation](../../io.github.sceneview.math/index.md#1133844556%2FClasslikes%2F-1571379623)

-###  The node orientation in Euler Angles Degrees per axis.
+###  The node orientation in Euler Angles Degrees per axis from 0.0f to 360.0f

-[0..360]

 The three-component rotation vector specifies the direction of the rotation axis in degrees.

-The default rotation is the zero vector, specifying no rotation.
 Rotation is applied relative to the node's origin property.

+Default is Rotation(x = 0.0f, y = 0.0f, z = 0.0f), specifying no rotation.

 Note that modifying the individual components of the returned rotation doesn't have any effect.